'No decision on Derby points deduction'

 The club has been under a transfer embargo since before the summer window opened, meaning the Rams have only been allowed to sign free agents with strict conditions on salaries.

-On the field the Rams have won just one of their seven league matches this season and drawn four, leaving them two points off the relegation zone.
+On the field, the Rams have won just one of their seven league matches this season and drawn four, leaving them two points above the relegation zone.

 Should they suffer a nine-point deduction they would slip to minus-two points and be behind fierce rivals Nottingham Forest, who currently prop up the table.